melbourne-lab/demgen_overlap/sandbox/sandbox_notebook.md

 I have some thoughts about this at the end of the script but I don't have a definitive answer.
 Weighted sums of variance of (surviving) parents and offspring may help?

 This confirms the genotypic variance is important... population size grows/shrinks with phenotypic variance and stabilizes after ~20 generations.
 Fast populations have a lower equilibrium size (due to larger pheno variance) and faster populaitons have a greater one.

+(update, February 16 2022: I think I may have been modelling breeding value-assignment incorrectly I will re-run some of these scripts soon)

+### `evolving_geno_pheno_vars.R` (February 16 2022)

+Script for visualizing and analyzing changes in phenotypic and genotypic variances over time in a couple of different contexts.

+Originally run with an old, possibly wrong way of assigning breeding value variances.